CarrKnight/carrknight.github.io/index.md

 ---

 My name is Ernesto Carrella.
-I am a graduate student at the [Department of Computational Social Science] at George Mason University.
+I am a Post-Doc at the  [Oxford University Centre for the Environment](ouce.ox.ac.uk), working under [Richard Bailey](http://www.richardmbailey.com/) on an agent-based model of fishery management.
+I earned my Ph.D from the [Department of Computational Social Science] at George Mason University.

-I study economics.
+My personal work is on economics.
 I do that with agent-based models.
 This methodology combines unrealistic economic assumptions with approximative computational techniques.
 A step forward.
 Smarter people use computational models to push the boundaries of economics.
 [They](https://sites.google.com/site/nathanmpalmer/) either solve overwhelming mathematical difficulties or [they](http://www.davidmasad.com/index.html) integrate enormous databases into their models.
 [Some](http://www.oxfordmartin.ox.ac.uk/people/563) infuriatingly even manage to do both.

 But what if you want to shrewdly maximize long term unemployability?